apache/servicecomb-mesher/docs/configurations/edge.md

 # API gateway
-mesher is able to work as a API gateway to mange traffic,to run mesher as an API gateway
+Mesher is able to work as a API gateway to mange traffic, to run mesher as an API gateway:
 ```shell
 mesher --config=mesher.yaml --mode edge
 ```
-the ingress rule is in mesher.yaml
+The ingress rule is in mesher.yaml.

 ### Options

 **mesher.ingress.type**
->*(optional, string)* default is servicecomb, it reads servicecomb ingress rule.
+>*(optional, string)* Default is servicecomb, it reads servicecomb ingress rule.
->it is a plugin, you can custom your own implementation
+>It is a plugin, you can custom your own implementation.

 **mesher.ingress.rule.http**

->*(optional, string)* rule about how to forward http traffic. it holds a yaml content as rule.
+>*(optional, string)* Rule about how to forward http traffic.
+It holds a yaml content as rule.

-below explain the content, the rule list is like a filter, all the request will go through this rule list until match one rule.
+Below explaining the content, the rule list is like a filter, all the request will go through this rule list until matching one rule.

 **apiPath**

->*(required, string)* if request's url match this, it will use this rule
+>*(required, string)* If request's url matches this, it will use this rule.

 **host**
->*(optional, string)* if request HOST match this, mesher will use this rule, it can be empty,
+>*(optional, string)* If request HOST matches this, mesher will use this rule.
+It can be empty.
->if you set both host and apiPath, the request's host and api path must match them at the same time
+>If you set both host and apiPath, the request's host and api path must match them both.
 >
 **service.name**
->*(required, string)* target backend service name in registry service(like ServiceComb service center)
+>*(required, string)* Target back-end service name in registry service (like ServiceComb service center).
 >
 **service.redirectPath**
->*(optional, string)* by default, mesher use original request's url
+>*(optional, string)* By default, mesher uses original request's url.
 >
 **service.port.value**
->*(optional, string)* if you use java chassis or go chassis to develop backend service, no need to set it.
+>*(optional, string)* If using java chassis or go chassis to develop back-end service, no need to set it.
->but if your backend service use mesher-sidecar, you must give your service port here.
+>But if back-end service uses mesher-sidecar, service port must be given here.
->
 ### example
 ```yaml
 mesher: